vaersaagod/muxmate/README.md

 ### Use a cloud storage (S3, DO Spaces) file system for your video assets

 A simple solution is to use some sort of cloud storage file system for your videos' volume.
-You can even set up a cloud storage file system that is only used locally, by using an envirnoment variable for your volume's "Asset Filesystem" setting.
+You can even set up a cloud storage file system that is only used locally, by using an environment variable for your volume's "Asset Filesystem" setting.

 ### Override your volume's file system Base URL in local environments with a remote tunnel